acbsp/bonafide.guru/en/contents.rst

 (S.B., 7.15.73. commentary)

-This is our task as Srila Prabhupada’s devotees and followers to help Him in realization of his mission, unfailingly execute all edifications and instructions of our *acharya*, surrender and accept each of His word as a\ **truth.**\ To participate in this mission is a great Mercy for us
+This is our task as |SP|’s devotees and followers to help Him in realization of his mission, unfailingly execute all edifications and instructions of our *acharya*, surrender and accept each of His word as a\ **truth.**\ To participate in this mission is a great Mercy for us